-WP3-Sensorimotor Coordination: Activities in this work package are aimed at the definition and implementation of the development of sensorimotor skills and their contribution to cognitive developments.
-As a result of WP2 the "innate" abilities will be defined and their implementation on the existing humanoid setups will be carried out (within the limits of the existing systems).
-The Neuroscience partners of the project will coordinate contribution to the activities of this WP.
+WP3 - Sensorimotor Coordination: Activities in this work package are aimed at the definition and implementation of the development of sensorimotor skills and their contribution to cognitive development.
+As a result of WP2 the "innate" abilities will be defined and their implementation on the existing humanoid setups will be carried out.
+A focus of the effort in months 25-42 is the implementation of these phylogenetic abilities specifically for the iCub.
+New tasks have been added in the period month 25 to month 42 to address their implementation and integration in the cognitive architecture.
+The Neuroscience partners of the project will coordinate contributions to the activities of this WP.
 We would like to stress here, however, that the subdivision into the WP 2-6 does not mean that these workpackages will proceed independently one from another.
 On the contrary, an intensive "osmosis" is programmed between WP's, given the fact that increasing experimental evidence is challenging the traditional view of separate structures for action and perception (see section 6 in Annex I).
 Locomotion, although originally viewed as a simple task in autonomous relocation of the iCub, in now understood to be a complex and essential part of the complete sensorimotor capability of the iCub and is being addressed explicitly in this work-package rather than in WP7 as it was in the first year of the project.